eProsima/PX4-FastRTPS-PoC-Snapdragon-UDP/README.md

   ```sh
   $ cp -r /path/to/this/repo/micrortps_client_udp /path/to/eprosima-firmware/src/examples/
   ```
-  - Enable the compiling of the example uncommenting on the file cmake/configs/**posix_eagle_default.cmake** of *eProsima/Firmware* this line:
+  - Enable the compilation of the example uncommenting on the file cmake/configs/**posix_eagle_default.cmake** of *eProsima/Firmware* this line:

   ```sh
        # micro-RTPS